AfoHT/taggrid/README.md

-#Extension providing a grid layout for Awesomewm 4.3
+# Extension providing a grid layout for Awesomewm 4.3

 ## Installation

 Clone this repo, for ease of use in the same folder where `rc.lua` is.

-Add something like
+Add something like:

 ``` lua
 -- Include taggrid, a mxn grid of tags